aarifhsn/speedauditpro/README.md

 - Use Nginx + PHP-FPM
 - Point document root to `public/`
 - Set up SSL via Let's Encrypt (Certbot)

-### Quick option: Laravel Forge + DigitalOcean $6/mo droplet

----

-## How to use this as a lead-generation engine

-1. Find a slow website (use BuiltWith, Google search, local businesses)
-2. Run your tool on their URL
-3. Copy the shareable report link
-4. Send them: _"I ran a free audit on your site — here's what I found: [link].
-I can fix these in 2–3 days."_
-5. Link to your Calendly or WhatsApp in the CTA

 ---